GoogleContainerTools/kpt-functions-sdk/README.md

 In GitOps workflows, KPT functions read and write configuration files from a Git repo.
 Changes to the system authored by humans and mutating KPT functions are reviewed before being committed to the repo.
-KPT functions can be run as pre-commit or post-commit steps to check for compliance before configurations are applied to a cluster.
+KPT functions can be run as pre-commit or post-commit steps to validate configurations before they are applied to a cluster.

 ## Next Steps